Context Order Bias: Why This LLM Only Sold Apples and Oranges

 Apple: 10, Banana: 3, Orange: 10, Strawberry: 3, Watermelon: 4

 Better, but still heavily skewed.
 Apples and oranges still dominate.
-The prompt patch masked the symptom without addressing the cause.
+The prompt change masked the symptom without addressing the cause.

 At this point, it would be tempting to ship the fix and move on.
-The numbers improved.
-But this hasn’t uncovered why the bias exists, which means it’ll resurface in different forms as the product catalogue changes.
+The numbers improved, the worst case is gone, the tickets close.
+But this hasn’t uncovered why the bias exists.
+That means it will resurface, in a different form, the moment the product catalogue changes.

 Applying root cause analysis